pojntfx/networked-linux-memsync/docs/main.md

 )
 ```

-The handshake for the NBD cleint is negotiated in userspace by Go.
+The handshake for the NBD client is negotiated in userspace by Go.
 Similarly to the server, the client only supports the "fixed newstyle" negotiatiation and aborts otherwise.
 The negotiation is once again implemented as a simple loop similarly to the server with it switching on the type; on `NEGOTIATION_TYPE_REPLY_INFO`, the client receives the export size, and with `NEGOTIATION_TYPE_INFO_BLOCKSIZE` it receives the used block size, which it then valides to be within the specified bounds and as a valid power of two, falling back to the preffered block size supplied by the options if possible:

 ```go
 // Falling back to the client's prefered block size if none is provided, and checking if the server's advertised size is within the clients's bounds as supplied by the options